r-trump/r-donaldtrump/Wiki/Top45/Top45.md

       - Its key to our imminent **Mars** exploration.
   - So, Donald J. Trump quickly moved:
     - To, ensure SpaceX's allegiance to the United States of America.
-    - Its access to the American people and its share in future prosperity of our nation.
+    - Its access to the American people.
+    - Its share in the future prosperity of our nation.

 -----

 ### United States Space Force